ruflab/shimmer/docs/shimmer_basics.md

 Let's detail:
 - [`DomainModule`](https://bdvllrs.github.io/shimmer/shimmer.html#DomainModule)s
     are the individual domain modules which encode domain data into a latent vector;
-- `GWInterface`s are links to encode one domain in a GW representation;
-- the `GWModule` has access to all `GWInterface`s and defines how to encode, decode and merge representations of the domains into a unique GW representation.
+- the `GWModule` has access to the domain modules, and defines how to encode, decode and merge representations of the domains into a unique GW representation.
 - finally `GlobalWorkspaceBase` takes all building blocks to make a [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/) module

 The last building block (not in the diagram) is the `GWLosses` class which